k-box/k-box/docs/user/collections.md

 ### Trashing collections

 As happens for files, collections can be trashed too.
 Trashing a collection means that the collection and the eventual sub-collections are moved to the trash.
 Files that were in the collection will be moved out, but not trashed.
 In other words you are trashing a custom organization of the files, not the files themselves.

+Collection created in "My Collections" section can be trashed and deleted permanently by its creator.
+Collection created in "Projects" section can be trashed by its creator.
+Project Administrator or K-Box Administrator can delete it permanently.

 ### Restoring from trash